3 Myths About Heart Valve Surgery

 “Today, we have a vast range of therapy options for AFib,” said Shivang Shah, MD, cardiologist at Franciscan Physician Network Indiana Heart Physicians in Indianapolis.
 “These options include managing stroke risk and the symptoms associated with Afib.
 These options can be tailored to the individual patient using the shared decision-making principle at our office visits.”

-“As far as I’m concerned, there is no such thing as ‘a little atrial fibrillation,’” said Dr. Gerdisch.
+“As far as I’m concerned, there is no such thing as ‘a little atrial fibrillation,’” said Dr. Parikshak.
 “When a patient is first admitted to a hospital with AFib, their five-year life expectancy drops 50 percent lower than their predicted lifespan.
 That’s why every major medical society recommends that AFib be addressed, when possible, during heart surgery.”

 Myth: Heart Valve Surgery Decreases Patient Life Expectancy

-What’s more, if a patient’s valve can be repaired instead of replaced, the concern about a shortened life expectancy disappears.
+What’s more, if a patient’s valve can be repaired instead of replaced, the concern about a shortened life expectancy often disappears.

 “TAVR has dramatically expanded the access to aortic valve replacement.
 We started out by performing TAVR in patients that were too high risk for surgery.
 Nowadays, it is a possibility for most patients if their anatomy is suitable,” said Saeed Shaikh, MD, director of the structural heart program at Franciscan Health Indianapolis and a cardiologist with Franciscan Physician Network Indiana Heart Physicians in Indianapolis.
 “In the United States, more TAVR valves are placed in patients annually than valves replaced surgically.
 TAVR has a short recovery time and it really makes a difference in the patient’s quality of life.”